Social Media Execution

 Definition

-Social media execution is the operating layer behind content: planning, batching, creating, scheduling, publishing, and responding in a way that keeps the brand active and consistent.[1]
+Social media execution is the operating system behind content delivery: planning, batching, scheduling, publishing, and response management across channels.[1]

 Current use